Control 4.6: Grounding Scope Governance

 SAM Licensing Included with Copilot

-SharePoint Advanced Management (SAM) features used in this control (RCD, Restricted Search, Data Access Governance reports) are included with Microsoft 365 Copilot licenses — no separate add-on purchase is required.
+SharePoint Advanced Management (SAM) features used in this control (RCD, Restricted SharePoint Search, Data Access Governance reports) are included with Microsoft 365 Copilot licenses, and SAM is also available as a standalone purchase.
 The only SAM feature requiring a separate add-on is Restricted Site Creation.

 | Approach | Model | Scope | Use Case |